Home-buying and boundaries

 Alternatively, such boundary-marking garden walls may have been added later by an owner of the house.

 Ownership of a wall along a flank boundary can sometimes be difficult to establish.
-If the wall is reinforced with piers (pillars), then if the piers are on the side of the wall within the land you are in the process of buying the wall probably belongs to the property your buying: if they are on the other side of the wall then the reverse is true.
+If the wall is reinforced with piers (pillars), then if the piers are on the side of the wall within the land you are in the process of buying the wall probably belongs to the property you are buying: if they are on the other side of the wall then the reverse is true.
 If the piers are constructed to both sides of the garden wall then it is likely to be a party wall, i.e. belonging to both properties.

 Return to Top of Page